 If equipment is what you need, price the equipment and the number of units you intend to buy.
 Factor in any maintenance costs for the foreseeable future.

-If you want to open an additional location you’ll need more information.
-If you’re leasing, you need to know your monthly payments as well as your utility costs.
-If buying land, you’ll need money for the land as well as the cost of developing it for your business and new employees.
+Furthermore, if you want to open an additional location you’ll need more information.
+And incase you’re leasing, you need to know your monthly payments as well as your utility costs.
+When buying land, you’ll need money for the land as well as the cost of developing it for your business and new employees.

 Step 2: Determine the Type of Business Loan You Need and Why